Conditional statements¶

 -3 is negative

 Makes sense, right?
-Note here that we use the ==
+Note here that we use the == to test if a value

 is equal to another.
 The complete list of these comparison operators is